Never Too Far/Hero Medley: Background and recording

 Following the weak commercial success of Glitter (2001), her debut release under Virgin Records, Carey suffered an emotional and physical breakdown, followed by an extended hospitalization.
-During this period, Carey's older label, Columbia Records, planned to release a compilation album of her biggest hits, titled Greatest Hits (2001).
-As they had one more album to release from Carey under her old contract, they began assembling content for its release.
-Though still signed to Virgin, Carey composed a charity single in which all proceeds would go towards helping rebuild America, following the terrorist attacks.
+Carey composed a charity single in which all proceeds would go towards helping rebuild America, following the terrorist attacks.
 Consequently, she re-recorded her 1993 song "Hero", and made a medley of it with a single from Glitter, "Never Too Far".
 The song features a different instrumental introduction, and begins with the first verse and chorus of "Never Too Far", and blends into the bridge of "Hero".
 Carey had co-written "Never Too Far" with Jimmy Jam and Terry Lewis, and "Hero" with Walter Afanasieff, thus all four writers are credited for the medley.
 Soon-to-be American Idol judge Randy Jackson assisted Carey, Jam, and Lewis in the song's production.
 In an interview with MTV, Carey described the single and its conception:

 "I started doing different charity events where I did a combination of 'Never Too Far' and 'Hero'.
 We made it into a medley and put them in the same key and made it work.
 People responded really well to it.
 It's been interesting for me, since the events of September 11, the way people have been playing 'Hero' and really even talking to me about 'Never Too Far', 'cause that song is also about loss.
 I figured that it would be a nice thing to do, to put them both out for Christmas.
 There's also an unreleased track on the B-side, which is called 'There for Me' which kind of has the same sentiment.
 The proceeds from 'Never Too Far' and 'Hero' and 'There for Me' are going to go to the Heroes Fund, and it's going to benefit police officers' families, relief workers' families."

 "There For Me"

 The song's B-side, titled "There For Me", was a leftover track from Carey's Rainbow (1999), which she wrote alongside David Foster and Diane Warren.
 After Carey abandoned work with longtime collaborator Walter Afanasieff, she began working with Foster throughout Rainbow.
 During their many creative meetings, Foster introduced Carey to Warren, a songwriter with whom he had collaborated several times in the past.
 Throughout the process of writing and producing the song, the female pair did not work well with each other, as Carey accused Warren of repeating lyrical phrases too often, while Warren did not agree with some of Carey's production choices.
 After they completed the song, Carey wrote two other ballads with Warren for Rainbow, entitled "After Tonight" and "Can't Take That Away (Mariah's Theme)".
+In 2024, the song was included on the 25th anniversary edition of Rainbow.